-Approximately 14% of plastic packaging-including beverage packaging as well as that of other consumer products-is collected for recycling globally.Our collection rate for non-returnable PET plastic bottles is approximately 52%, in part because PET plastic has a high value relative to other types of plastics.
+Approximately 14% of plastic packaging-including beverage packaging as well as that of other consumer products-is collected for recycling globally.1Our collection rate for non-returnable PET plastic bottles is approximately 52%, in part because PET plastic has a high value relative to other types of plastics.2 those methodologies are evolving as the industry learns more about calculating collection in different markets.

-- New Plastics Economy-Ellen MacArthur Foundation 2017 report, p.
-16. - Our percentage calculations of progress toward collection of 100% of the equivalent of the consumer packaging we sell has been internally vetted using relevant scientific and technical methodologies, but those methodologies are evolving as the industry learns more about calculating collection in different markets.
 We are working to improve our data collection and measuring systems.
 As systems and methodologies improve, we will revisit our prior estimates to ensure their accuracy and make any necessary corrections to our public reporting.

+- 1 New Plastics Economy-Ellen MacArthur Foundation 2017 report, p.
+16. - 2 Our percentage calculations of progress toward collection of 100% of the equivalent of the consumer packaging we sell has been internally vetted using relevant scientific and technical methodologies, but